Safet5/espvoice-documentation/docs/source/introduction.rst

 .. image:: images/intro-how-it-works.png
   :width: 800

-ESPVoice can detect 1 customizable wake words and recognize up to 13 customizable voice commands.
+ESPVoice can detect 1 customizable wake word and recognize up to 13 customizable voice commands.

-**Wake words**
+**Wake word**

-The wake word for ESPVoice is fully customizable and can set to any languages, for e.g. "Hey ESPVoice", "Jarvis", "Sr. Elástico" etc, as long as you can pronounce it!
-After the ESPVoice is powered up for the first time, wake word learning process will be started.
-Users are instructed to speak the "Wake words" for 3 times, to complete the wake word learning and to activate the device.
+| ESPVoice's wake word is fully customizable and can be set to any languages, for example "Hey ESPVoice", "Jarvis", "Sr. Elástico" etc.

-For more information, see :ref:`learn_wake_words`.
+| For more information, see :ref:`learn_wake_word`.

 **Voice commands**

-ESPVoice can be trained to recognize 12 customizable action voice commands + 1 "call-for-emergency" voice command.
-Users can initiate the learning of each customizable voice command by pressing the "Learning Voice Command" buttons in Home Assistant/ESPHome interface.
+| ESPVoice can be trained to recognize 12 customizable action voice commands + 1 "call-for-emergency" voice command.
+Users can initiate the learning of each customizable voice command using the "Learning Voice Command" buttons in Home Assistant/ESPHome interface.

-For more information, see :ref:`learn_voice_command`.
+| For more information, see :ref:`learn_voice_command`.

 **Voice Detection and Recognition**